giantswarm/releases/kvm/v12.1.0/README.md

   - Enable external traffic policy configurability, in a way consistent with other NGINX IC configuration options.
   - Lay the foundation for making NGINX IC App optional and not pre-installed in a future KVM platform release.

+**To change the ownership, `nginx-ingress-controller` NodePort Service in `kube-system` namespace needs to be manually deleted.
+It then gets to be recreated by triggering the cluster upgrade.
+To minimize the downtime, please delegate cluster upgrades to your SE.**

+**Note for future 12.1.x releases:**

+To prevent downtime, please persist this and the above note until all customers are on 12.1.0 and above.

 Below, you can find more details on components that were changed with this release.

 ### cluster-operator [0.23.13](https://github.com/giantswarm/cluster-operator/releases/tag/v0.23.13)